What is Vipassana?

 Vipassana, which means “to see reality as it is” – is one of India’s most ancient techniques of meditation.

 Vipassana Meditation is a way of self-transformation through self-observation.

-It focuses on the deep interconnection between mind and body, which can be experienced directly by disciplined attention to the physical sensations that form the life of the body, and that continuously interconnect and condition the life of the mind.
+It focuses on the deep interconnection between mind and body, which can be experienced directly by disciplined attention to the physical sensations.
+These physical sensations form the life of the body which continuously interconnect and condition the life of the mind.

 An introduction practice session which anyone can do before coming to the course can be found here.